PowerDNS/pdns/docs/markdown/authoritative/howtos.md

 You now have a working database driven nameserver!
 To convert other zones already present, use the [`zone2sql`](migration.md#zone2sql) tool.

 ## Common problems
-Most problems involve PDNS not being able to connect to the database.
+Most problems involve PowerDNS not being able to connect to the database.

 ### Can't connect to local MySQL server through socket '/tmp/mysql.sock' (2)
 Your MySQL installation is probably defaulting to another location for its socket.
 Can be resolved by figuring out this location (often `/var/run/mysqld.sock`), and specifying it in the configuration file with the [`gmysql-socket`](backend-generic-mysql.md#gmysql-socket) parameter.